Practicing inclusivity

 Practice active listening: Adjust your body language to show that you’re attentive, make direct eye contact, and put down your phone.

-After each meeting, determine who was missing that would most value hearing about what was discussed.
+After each meeting, determine if anyone was missing who would value hearing about what was discussed.
 Then, follow up with them.

-Share a meal with someone whose point of view differs from your own.
+Share a meal with someone whose perspective differs from your own.

-Spend time with your colleagues outside of the office, in order to build connection and trust.
+Spend time with your colleagues outside of the work, in order to build connection and trust.

 Schedule (and uphold) regular 1:1s with your team.